nurule-com/runpod-flag-embedding-m3/README.md

 The worker supports the following environment variables:

 - `GPU_DEVICE`: Specifies which GPU device to use (e.g., "cuda:0", "cuda:1").
 Defaults to "cuda:0" if not specified.
+- `MAX_MODELS`: Number of model instances to load in the pool.
+Defaults to 4.
+Adjust based on available GPU memory.
+- `MAX_CONCURRENCY`: Maximum number of concurrent requests the worker can handle.
+Defaults to 4 (should match MAX_MODELS).
+- `MIN_CONCURRENCY`: Minimum number of concurrent requests the worker will maintain.
+Defaults to 1.
+- `SCALE_UP_THRESHOLD`: Request rate threshold (requests per second) above which concurrency will increase.
+Defaults to 0.05.
+- `SCALE_DOWN_THRESHOLD`: Request rate threshold (requests per second) below which concurrency will decrease.
+Defaults to 0.0.

 ## Dependencies